 I started watching The Crown last night.
-The Netflix original TV series is set in England in 1947 during the reign of Queen Elisabeth II.
-In one scene Princess Elisabeth (Claire Fox) rushes into the study to answer the phone.
+The Netflix original TV series is set in England in 1947 during the reign of Queen Elizabeth II.
+In one scene Princess Elizabeth (Claire Fox) rushes into the study to answer the phone.
 My breath caught as I admired the floor to ceiling wall of books.

 Books have always intrigued me.
 As a child, I could escape to far away places where anything was possible.
 Now, I love watching blank paper transform into worlds birthed from my imagination.

 I doubt I will ever have a wall of books because my Kindle Paperwhite can hold an entire library of books – 6000 books to be exact.
 While I love that, I miss the sensation of walking into the wonder and possibilities a room full of books of different sizes, shapes and smells each book.

 The last few months I have felt a shift in the way I consume information.
 In 2016 I set a goal of reading 36 books.
 I ended the year reading a total of 45 books, a variety of fiction, non-fiction and books on learning the craft of writing.
 I spent so much of my free time committed to reading, I didn’t have time to keep up on the news or other online articles.

 This year I struggled with how to strike a balance between books and the Internet.
 News, blogs and social media contain real time information -some things are better suited for digital formats.
 Rather than a set number of books I want to read this year, I set a goal of spending a half hour a day reading a variety of news articles and blogs that interest me, and a half hour a day reading a book.